yuvalofek/30DaysOfCode/README.md

 * **Oct 3: (xgboost)** [Implemented xgboost from scratch! (xgboost part 1)](https://github.com/yuvalofek/py_xgboost)
 * **Oct 4: (xgboost, boosting)** [Implemented boosting and added to previously created xgboost trees (xgboost part 2)](https://github.com/yuvalofek/py_xgboost)
 * **Oct 5: (xgboost, boosting, plotly)** [Finished xgboost project!
 Added multi-dim input feature and aproximate splitting (xgboost part 3)](https://github.com/yuvalofek/py_xgboost)
-* **Oct 6: (git)** Set up [git](https://git-scm.com/) on my PC!
+* **Oct 6: (git, PyTest, Circle.Ci)** Set up [git](https://git-scm.com/) on my PC!
 (I ran into problems with this before, so I opted to use desktop app/web interface locally and git for remote server work).
-I also studied unit testing using using PyTest and Circle.ci
+I also studied unit testing using using PyTest and Circle.ci.
 * **Oct 7: (SQL, sqlite)** Tested out sqlite3 for running SQLite
 * **Oct 8: (Seaborn)** [Added visualization in seaborn to my multiprocessing project]((https://github.com/yuvalofek/MultiprocessingMatMul))
+* **Oct 9: (PCA, DevOps, Blogging)** Watched a couple of videos on PCA (which I found similar to SVD, a procedure I love), started going through a DevOps course on YouTube, and began writing a Medium post on SPPPACY (I have been meaning to do this last one for a long time and finally got to it!)

 ## Topics I am interested in looking into:
 ### High priority